Crime in Kosovo: Police Force of Kosovo

 The Kosovo Police is the police law enforcement agency of the Republic of Kosovo.
 The Police Force was initially formed in 1999, where the first candidates began training on 6 September.
 The first generation of police officers consisted of 176 members.

 The United Nations Office on Drugs and Crime estimated that "Kosovo probably has the highest concentration of security personnel in the world".
 In 2008, there were a total of 26,233 security personnel, with 8,834 of them being Kosovo Police Officers.

-As of 2013, the Police Force of Kosovo has a total of 51 stations across Kosovo, divided into 6 regions, which are: Priština, Peja, Mitrovica, Prizren, Gjilan and Ferizaj.
+As of 2013, the Police Force of Kosovo has a total of 51 stations across Kosovo, divided into seven regions, which are: Pristina, Peja, Mitrovica, Gjakova, Prizren, Gjilan and Ferizaj.

 Inter-ethnic crime

 From 1981 to 1987, only five inter-ethnic murders occurred in Kosovo.

 In post-war Kosovo, distinguishing between crimes as such and ethnically motivated crimes is difficult.
 Because of that, there are no reliable figures concerning inter-ethnic crime.
 Another major problem in exploring these crimes is the inconsistency between UNMIK data and the Kosovo Police.

 There is a lot of tension between Kosovo Serbs and Kosovo Albanians in the North, in the region Mitrovica.
-The Bridge that links the south part of the city with the north part of the city has become a stage for violence between the two ethnic groups.
+The bridge that links the south part of the city with the north part of the city has become a stage for violence between the two ethnic groups.
 Such incidents as violence against the two ethnic groups are not as common in other parts of Kosovo.